 Our boat tour

 The tour lasted an hour.
 The boat took us to the glacier’s edge, which we sailed along.
-The good news was that we could go outside on the deck to enjoy this incredible show.
+The good news was that we could go out on the deck to enjoy this incredible show.

 Two glacier hiking options could complement this boat tour — a one-and-a-half-hour “mini-trekking” and a “big ice” version that usually lasts five hours.